barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 It is common to identify highly variable features or genes for dimensional reduction.
-By reducing your analysis to the highly variable genes, you account for most of the biolgical heterogeneity or factors in your data and hopefully ignore a majority of the noise while reducing computational work and time.
+By reducing your analysis to the highly variable genes, you account for most of the biological heterogeneity or factors in your data and hopefully ignore a majority of the noise while reducing computational work and time.
 As such, the highly variable genes should enable us to isolate the real biological signals.